What to Expect

-At this time, Dr. Gillespie will discuss with you his recommendations for treatment.
-Before the appointment, he will thoroughly evaluate the records and contact your general dentist and any other specialists involved in your treatment.
-He will then work out a treatment plan and present it to you at the consultation.
+At this time, Drs.
+Gillespie & Labs will discuss with you their recommendations for treatment.
+Before the appointment, they will thoroughly evaluate the records and contact your general dentist and any other specialists involved in your treatment.
+They will then work out a treatment plan and present it to you at the consultation.
 Any questions that you may have concerning treatment will be answered at this time.
 In addition, we will review insurance coverage, if appropriate, and present payment options.
 (In certain less complex treatment, these two appointments may not be necessary and the treatment plan and fee can be determined at the initial appointment.)

 We offer in-office interest-free monthly financing.
 We accept VISA and Mastercard, as well as personal checks, and we participate with Aetna and Metlife Insurance.
 We will also process and help you procure benefits from any other insurance plans with which you may be affiliated.
 The American Association of Orthodontists initiated a nationwide free examination offer from February to May of 2011.
 Our office will honor this free examination indefinitely.

 For years, we have provided orthodontic treatment at a reduced fee for families employed by the Montgomery County Public Schools system (through Aetna Insurance) and for military families (through MetLife Insurance).
 Montgomery County Public Schools and the military have changed insurers, but we will continue to honor the reduced fees as stipulated by Aetna and MetLife for MCPS and military families.
 Please feel free to contact the office for further explanation.